maudbarthelemy/coursera-DS-Cleaning-W4/CodeBook.md

 The "run_analysis.r" script performs the analysis on the data.
 The data can be downloaded following the instructions in the Readme.md.
-The final data set is saved in a file named "tidy_final.csv"
+The final data set is saved in a file named "tidy_final.csv" The data is also saved in txt format as "tidy_final.txt".